Barkosss/Rudy_voice-assistant/README.md

-# Voice Assistant - Rudy
+# Voice Assistant
-An open source project that develops a voice assistant in C++ programming language
+An open source project that develops a voice assistant in C++